sixpark/slate/source/includes/_accounts.md

 * **Create a new account and assign a result**: the account has an associated result and onboarding can commence.

-### Validations

-Outside of general property validation:

-- If the parameter `result[conflicts_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `conflicts` property, the response will return a HTTP 400 - Bad Request status code.

 ### HTTP Request

 `POST https://app.sixpark.com.au/api/v1/users/:user_id/accounts`